pallavbakshi/rusTree/docs/src/cli_usage/examples.md

 11. **Pipe `rustree` output to an LLM for summarization:**

     ```bash
+    rustree --depth 1 --report-sizes ./src --llm-ask "What are the main components in the src directory based on this tree?"
+    # or using short flags
-    rustree -L 1 --report-sizes ./src --llm-ask "What are the main components in the src directory based on this tree?"
+    rustree -L 1 -s ./src --llm-ask "What are the main components in the src directory based on this tree?"
     ```

     Then, you would typically pipe this entire output to your LLM command-line tool.
 For example:

     ```bash
-    rustree -L 1 --report-sizes ./src --llm-ask "Summarize these components" | ollama run mistral
+    rustree -L 1 -s ./src --llm-ask "Summarize these components" | ollama run mistral
     ```

 12. **List only Rust source files (`*.rs`):**

     ```bash
+    rustree --filter-include "*.rs" ./my_project
+    # or using short flag
     rustree -P "*.rs" ./my_project
     ```

 13. **List only Markdown (`*.md`) or text (`*.txt`) files:**

     ```bash
-    rustree -P "*.md|*.txt" ./notes
+    rustree --filter-include "*.md|*.txt" ./notes
     # or equivalently
     rustree -P "*.md" -P "*.txt" ./notes
     ```

 14. **List only directories named `build` or `target`:**
+    (Note: `-P` or `--filter-include` matches files and directories.
+A trailing `/` makes it specific to directories.)
     ```bash
+    rustree --filter-include "build/|target/" ./my_project
+    # or using short flag
     rustree -P "build/|target/" ./my_project
     ```

 15. **List all Markdown files, including hidden ones (e.g., in `.github/`):**

     ```bash
+    rustree --include-hidden --filter-include "*.md"
+    # or using short flags
     rustree -a -P "*.md"
     ```

 16. **List files starting with `test_` followed by any single character and then `.py`:**

     ```bash
+    rustree --filter-include "test_?.py" ./tests
+    # or using short flag
     rustree -P "test_?.py" ./tests
     ```

 17. **List all files within any subdirectory named `docs`:**

     ```bash
+    rustree --filter-include "docs/**" ./project_root
+    # or using short flag
     rustree -P "docs/**" ./project_root
     ```

 18. **Ignore all `.log` files:**

     ```bash
+    rustree --filter-exclude "*.log" ./my_project
+    # or using short flag
     rustree -I "*.log" ./my_project
     ```

 19. **Ignore the `target/` directory and all `*.tmp` files:**

     ```bash
+    rustree --filter-exclude "target/" --filter-exclude "*.tmp" ./my_project
+    # or using short flags
     rustree -I "target/" -I "*.tmp" ./my_project
     ```

 20. **Use `.gitignore` files to filter the output:**

     ```bash
-    rustree --use-gitignore ./my_git_repo
+    rustree --gitignore ./my_git_repo
     ```

 21. **Use a custom ignore file in addition to (or instead of) `.gitignore`:**